 This is that time of the year when love is in the air.
 So I thought of writing about a few legendary places that Celebrate Love in India.

-The fifth Nizam of Hyderabad Quli Qutub Shah created the city by the river Musi.
-And called it Bhagnagar after his beloved Bhagmati.
+The fifth Nizam of Hyderabad Quli Qutub Shah created a new city by the river Musi.
+He called it Bhagnagar after his beloved Bhagmati.
 Legend is that after they got married, she was named Hyder Begum.
 And the city got its present name Hyderabad.
-It is also said that the new city was designed on the lines of Jannat or Paradise as described in holy book Quran.
-So the place not just celebrates love but also creates a paradise for the beloved.

 Do you know of any more places in India that Celebrate Love?
 Do let me know, I would add it to the list.